IllumiDesk/illumidesk/README.md

 * **Data Directories**: This repo uses `docker-compose` to start all services and data volumes for JupyterHub, notebook directories, databases, and the `nbgrader exchange` directory using mounts from the host's file system.

-* **Databases**: This setup relies on a standard `postgres` database running in its own container for the JupyterHub application and another separate and optional Postgres database for lab environments (useful to connect from user notebooks).
+* **Databases**: This setup replaces the default SQLite databases with standard Postgres databases running in their own containers.
+(You may use Postgres DB's running in other locations by updating connections strings and configuration values).
+The databases are used for the JupyterHub application, the Postgres laboratory environments that need access to database(s) for labs, assignments, etc., and a database for the Nbgrader application.

 * **Network**: An external bridge network named `jupyter-network` is used by default.
 The grader service and the user notebooks are attached to this network.